TukuToi/better-wp-plugin-boilerplate/README.md

 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`

 It's safe to activate the plugin at this point.
 Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.

+Or, just use the [TukuToi Boilerplate Generator Plugin](https://github.com/TukuToi/tukutoi-plugin-generator), or the Webform (coming soon);

 ## WordPress.org Preparation